sebmart/NYC-timing/README.md

 - src/intro.jl: Loads all dependencies and helper functions into memory
 - src/fast_LP.jl: Run LP methods (more detailed description below)
 - src/simple_LP.jl: Simple one-variable LP (to be used as initial step for main method)
+- src/call_fast_LP.jl: Self-contained LP calling file, called by bash script to be fed directly into computing grid.
+Prameters are read from JSON file.
+- src/juliaCall.sh: bash subroutine that calls call_fast_LP.jl
+- src/script.sh: reads list of parameter files, submits a job for each one
+- src/params.jl: creates JSON file for desired parameters

 #### Helper files
 - src/LP_tools/LP_tools.jl: miscellaneous helper functions (especially saving output and error info to files)